BBVA/cognito-mfa-singlestep-authorization-plugin/README.md

 ## Getting started

-* Edit the file `build.gradle` to change the plugin id, description and some other metadata
+* Edit the file `build.gradlej to change the plugin id, description and some other metadata
 * Edit the file `settings.gradle` to change the name of this project
 * Add your icon to plugin by changing class `GetPluginIconExecutor.java` (Note: place your icon under `resources` folder)
 * Edit the file `GetCapabilitiesExecutor.java` to provide your plugin capabilities